cmgiven/wtf-bot/README.md

 ## Configure

 We configure wtf-bot using a JSON environment variable `WTF_BOT_SETTINGS` or a text file with the name `settings.yml`.
-Check out `example-settings.yml` for a starting point.
+Check out `example-settings.yml` or `example-settings.env` for a starting point.
 We'll explore each of the configuration options in the sections below.

 ### GitHub